pywbem/pywbemtools/docs/settingsandconfiguration.rst

 executing the script itself(ex. ``source  ~/.pywbemcli-complete.bash``).

-Thus in summary, for bash, pywbemcli can be activated by inserting the following evaluation script into .bashrc if pywbemcli/pywbemlistener are publically available whenever the terminal is started:
+Thus in summary, for bash, pywbemcli can be activated by inserting the following evaluation script into .bashrc if pywbemcli/pywbemlistener are publicly available whenever the terminal is started:

 .. code-block::